effettot/easy-auto-delete/README.md

 If you like this Repo, Please click the :star:

-List of `awesome README Profile` categories mentioned below
+List of `Easy Auto Delete` categories mentioned below

 ## Contents
   - [Installation](#installation)